US Civics Guide and Education

 1776 - The United States of America.

-English colonists living in America UNITED to break ties with a tyrant king & gain independence.
+In a pivotal moment in American history, English colonists living in America united to break ties with a tyrant king and gain independence.
+This was a significant event that emphasized the importance of civics education in understanding our nation's foundation.

 Learn About Declaration of Independence